Optimal localization for the Einstein constraints: Linear estimates for the squared localized momentum operator

 \subsection{Radial evolution of spherical averages}

-\paragraph{Contracting with an element of the co-kernel}
+\paragraph{Contracting with an element of the co-kernel.}

-We now turn our attention to averages of solutions $Z$ to the momentum operator $\notreM^{\lambda}[Z]^j$ in~\eqref{equa-opera5-M}.
-We work with variational solutions enjoying a certain integral control and, as pointed out for the Hamiltonian equation, this integrability allows us to suppress the worst decay terms in our computation below.
-In order to derive the identities of interest, we proceed by using first the elements of the co-kernel and, next, the elements of the kernel of the harmonic momentum operator.
-By combining these two sets of equations we arrive at a coupled system of first-order differential equations for $n$ weighted spherical averages of $Z$.
+We now turn our attention to averages of solutions $Z$ to the momentum operator $\notreM^\lambda$ in~\eqref{equa-opera5-M}.
+We work with variational solutions enjoying a basic integral control and, as pointed out for the Hamiltonian equation, this integrability allows us to suppress the worst decay terms that could arise in our computation, below.
+We proceed by using, first, the elements of the co-kernel and, next, the elements of the kernel of the harmonic momentum operator.
+By combining these two sets of equations we arrive at a coupled system of second-order differential equations for a set of $n$ weighted spherical averages of~$Z$, which are easily integrated to get non-differential equations.